e-m-b-a/emba/README.md

 *Emba* is being developed as a firmware scanner that analyzes Linux-based firmware images, regardless of whether the firmware is a single file or has already been extracted.
 It should help you identify and focus on interesting areas of firmware images.

-Although *emba* is optimized for offline firmware images, it can test both, live systems and extracted images.
+*Emba* is optimized for offline/extracted firmware images.
 Additionally, it can also analyze kernel configurations.
-*Emba* is designed to assist penetration testers and not as a standalone tool without human interaction. *Emba* should provide as much information as possible about the firmware, the the tester can decide on focus areas and is responsible for verifying and interpreting the results.
+*Emba* is designed to assist penetration testers and not as a standalone tool without human interaction. *Emba* should provide as much information as possible about the firmware, that the tester can decide on focus areas and is responsible for verifying and interpreting the results.

 ## Installation